frankduncan/clnl/README.md

 ## Running on Windows

-In order to run on Windows, you will need to install a copy of 32bit sbcl with threads enabled, as well as putting a copy of freeglut and pdcurses in that directory.
+In order to run on Windows, you will need to install a copy of 32bit sbcl with threads enabled, as well as putting a copy of freeglut in that directory.
 See [bin/buildwindowsexec.sh](bin/buildwindowsexec.sh) for how it's done when releasing/testing.

 # Running in a common lisp instance